 - Note: All initial training and shifts are required to be at Hillcrest.
 Once complete, RAs can begin working at La Jolla, but only after shadowing an experienced RA at that location

-Depending on your university, it may be possible to get credit for:
+Depending on your college or university, it may be possible to get credit for:

 - Independent study

 - Thesis projects

 - Honors projects

 - • Potential UCSD FMP students: there will be general information/question and answer sessions on Thursday, Sept 28th from 2:30-4:00pm, Friday, Sept 29th from 2:30-4:00pm and Saturday Sept 30 from 1130-1230 on or near the UCSD campus.
 You are encouraged to attend one of these sessions because of the short timeline to select students.
 Please email